Imagine that you could have instant knowledge and understanding of NLP techniques, and you could easily SEE NLP in Action directly in front of you.

 Yup, the “I thought I would be much happier and more content at this stage of my life” syndrome.

-And although this is my second most favorite NLP movie, it’s in the same vein as our T.I.M.E based techniques derived from Dr. Milton H. Erickson’s work.
+And although this is my second most favourite NLP movie, it’s in the same vein as our T.I.M.E-based techniques found in our NLP Training Online derived from Dr. Milton H. Erickson’s work.

 In the movie, this is where Willis comes face to face with his 8-year-old self but doesn’t know what’s going on yet.

-It’s an absolute must-see movie in my mind and, moreover, it’s a Disney movie so the whole family can watch it.
+It’s an absolute must-see movie in my mind; moreover, it’s a Disney movie, so the whole family can watch it.

 The Plot Summary: A weather man is reluctantly sent to cover a story about a weather forecasting “rat” (as he calls it).
 This is his fourth year on the story, and he makes no effort to hide his frustration.
 On waking the ‘following’ day, he discovers that it’s Groundhog Day again, and again, and again.
 Firstly, he uses this to his advantage.
 Secondly comes the realization that he is doomed to spend the rest of eternity in the same place, seeing the same people do the same thing EVERY day.